What is CTC in salary?

 On the other hand, the total amount of income received by an employee after taxes, incentives, and other private funds that have been excluded from their pay check is referred to as in-hand salary.

-In addition to income and pay, the CTC might include benefits such as health care, pensions, and housing, travel, and entertainment allowances.
+In addition to income and pay, the CTC includes benefits such as health care, pensions, and housing, travel, and entertainment allowances.

 CTC = Direct Benefits + Indirect Benefits + Savings Contribution